beefyfinance/beefy-cowllector/README.md

 # 🐮 About Cowllector

-This is the bot that harvest all strategies from all Beefy's chains, also do another things like:
+This is the bot that harvest all strategies from all Beefy's chains, and also does other things like:

 - Notify the BIFI rewards pool
 - Harvest the Beefy fee batch from all Beefy´s chains to distribute it.

-**Cowllectors does NOT focus in to be profitable, so don't expect it to win some profit when it harvests.
-Cowllector harvest script was create it to bring resilience and consistency in all active vaults strategies, giving at least ONE harvest every 24 hour to every strat in every chain**
+**Cowllectors does NOT focus on being profitable, so don't expect it to win some profit when it harvests.
+Cowllector harvest script was createed to bring resilience and consistency in all active vaults strategies, giving at least ONE harvest every 24 hours to every strat in every chain**

-Cowllectors runs harvest every 4 hour at :30 (minutes) giving time [Cowbot](https://github.com/beefybot) to complete sync (so always harvest up to date with the last strats).
+Cowllectors runs harvest every 4 hours at :30 (minutes) giving time [Cowbot](https://github.com/beefybot) to complete sync (so it always harvests up to date with the last strats).

 After every run of harvests in every chain, you can find the `harvest report` in our discord channel [#Harvester](https://discord.com/channels/755231190134554696/914666606641184768)